New Mexico Department of Game and Fish: History

-The New Mexico Territorial Legislature created what a predecessor to the game department in 1903.
-Upon New Mexico statehood 1912, the newly-formed New Mexico Legislature formally created the Department of Game and Fish, and in 1921, the Legislature created a three-member commission to manage the department.
+The New Mexico Territorial Legislature created a predecessor to the game department in 1903.
+Upon New Mexico's statehood in 1912, the newly formed New Mexico Legislature formally created the Department of Game and Fish, and in 1921, the Legislature created a three-member commission to manage the department.
+In 2025, a bill set in motion various changes including changing the name to Department of Wildlife in 2026.

 Organization

 A seven-member body appointed by the governor, the State Game Commission authorizes regulations and the department implements and enforces them.

 Not more than four members can be from the same political party.
 Five of the members represent different geographical areas of the state.
 The other two members are appointed “at large.”
-At least one member of the commission shall represent agricultural interests and one member represent conservation interests.
+At least one member of the commission shall represent agricultural interests.
+One member represents conservation interests.

 The commission hires the director of the Department of Game and Fish and also has the power to fire the director.
-The NMDGF applies regulations on all land in New Mexico, whether federal, state or privately-owned, other than Indian land.
+The NMDGF applies regulations on all land in New Mexico, whether federal, state or privately owned, other than Indian land.

 On many Pueblo lands and reservations, Game and Fish staff work with the people responsible for wildlife management.

-Fishing and hunting license fees and taxes on fishing and hunting goods such as rod, reels and rifles provide a large part of the department's funding, although major capital programs may be funded by the legislature.
+Fishing and hunting license fees and taxes on fishing and hunting goods such as rod, reels and rifles provide a large part of the department's funding.
+However, major capital programs may be funded by the legislature.

 Starting in 1991, Game and Fish started to implement the Sikes Act, under which anglers who use public land that is managed by the United States Forest Service or the Bureau of Land Management must buy a Habitat Improvement Validation.

 Funds from this sources are used, as the name implies, to fund habitat improvements.

 In 2011, a bill was being considered for eliminating the State Game Commission and merging the New Mexico Department of Game and Fish into the New Mexico Energy, Minerals and Natural Resources Department.